celestica45/Programming-Project-1/README.md

    ![Alt text](screenshots/30/30R.png)

 ## Boundary Check
-TODO: add here screenshots for XMM and YMM
+TODO: add here screenshots for XMM and YMM boundary checks and show that it works indeed; add explantion for the logic
-* add logic for boundary checks of both XMM and YMM
-** XMM
+- XMM
-** YMM
+- YMM

 ## Summary Table of Execution Time and Comparative Result